Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 • 2D 1-2-1, 1-3-2, and 2-4-2

-These patterns show 8 tiles that are on the left, the right, and the middle.
+These patterns show the guaranteed safe 8 tiles that are on the left, the right, and the middle.
 The exceptions are that the 1-3-2 have mines on top and bottom of the 2, and the 2-4-2 have mines on the corner of the 4s.

-Basically, a 2-4-2 is a 1-2-1 pattern with mines on all sides except on top and bottom of 4, and left and right of the 2s.
+A 2-4-2 is a 1-2-1 pattern with mines on all sides except on top and bottom of 4, and left and right of the 2s.
+A 1-3-2 and 1-2-1 can have one mine that can be on either side of the 1s.

 • 1-1-1 and 1-1-1-1